vyreee/Sparkling-bubble/DEPLOY_TO_VERCEL.md

 # - Set up and deploy?
 Yes
 # - Which scope?
 Your account
 # - Link to existing project?
 No
-# - Project name? sparkling-bubble
+# - Project name? fresh-n-clean-laundry
 # - Directory? ./project
 # - Override settings?
 No